build-trust/ockam/implementations/rust/ockam/ockam_examples/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-This crate contains a series of examples and a step by step guide to getting started with Ockam.
+This crate contains example usages of the Ockam APIs.

 ## License